-This appears at the upper right of all RM Browser pages.
-It includes the following links:
+The Welcome menu appears at the upper right of all RM Browser's main window.
+Clicking it opens a sub-menu which includes the following entries:

-- Welcome, UserID: This opens the Change Password page.
-See "Changing Your Password" on page 38. - Help: This opens the RM Browser help.
-See "Getting Help" on page 39. - Settings: This opens the User Settings dialog, where you can override the project settings for General features, like how long until an idle RM Browser session logs out; what attributes are displayed in a Quick Search; how Documents are published and loaded; and whether to automatically load the most recently run Traceability report.
-See Chapter 2, "Configuring User Settings" on page 43. - About: This opens the About Dimensions RM dialog.
+- Change Password: This opens the Change Password page.
+See "Changing Your Password" on page 43. - Help: This opens the RM Browser help.
+See "Getting Help" on page 44. - User Settings: This opens the User Settings dialog, where you can override the project settings, e.g. which attributes are displayed in the Quick Search results.
+See "RM Browser Basics" on page 11. - About: This opens the About Dimensions RM dialog.
 It displays information such as the version of Dimensions RM and the operating system of the server.
-See "Viewing Version, System, and Contact Information" on page 39. - Log Out: This ends your RM Browser session and displays the Log In page.
-See "Logging Out" on page 39.
+See "Viewing Version, System, and Contact Information" on page 44. - Log Out: This ends your RM Browser session and displays the Log In page.
+See "Logging Out" on page 43.